Education and Awareness

 Unaffordable Medication

-*learning about financial assistance programs from the Pharmaceutical Corp’s
+* Learn about financial assistance programs from the Pharmaceutical Corp’s

-*financial assistance programs from companies that provide either free or significantly reduced costs for common epilepsy med’s
+* Financial assistance programs from companies that provide either free or significantly reduced costs for common epilepsy med’s

-*What questions do you have?
+* What questions do you have?
 Please submit your questions by September 30, 2025.
-Send them to: agajewsky@epilepsywisconsin.org
+Send them to: info@epilepsywisconsin.org

 General Education Offerings Questions